lonycell/grafana.v7/docs/sources/reference/timerange.md

 # Time Range Controls

-Grafana provides numerous ways to manage the time ranges of the data being visualized, both at the Dashboard-level and the Panel-level.
+ThingSPIN provides numerous ways to manage the time ranges of the data being visualized, both at the Dashboard-level and the Panel-level.

 <img class="no-shadow" src="/img/docs/v50/timepicker.png" width="700px">